-Questions :
+Questions:

-- (a) Discuss the legality of strike and lock -out. - (b) How can such a stalemate be avoided ? - (c) Is there a defect in the legislation ?
-If, so, where and how can the defect be removed.
+- (a) Is the strike legal or illegal?
+Is the lock-out justified?
+Is it legal or illegal? - (b) How can such a stalemate be avoided? - (c) Is there a defect in the legislation?
+If so, where and how can the defect be overcome?